fastapi/typer/docs/tutorial/parameter-types/choices.md

     {!> ../docs_src/parameter_types/choices/tutorial004.py!}
     ```

-And then the values of the `Enum` will be checked no matter if lower case, upper case, or a mix:
+And then the values of the `Literal` will be checked no matter if lower case, upper case, or a mix:

 <div class="termy">